ArielCalisaya/clothes-Store/README.md

-This project is a MERN app for [Rimba-Clothes](https://github.com/ArielCalisaya/rimba).
+This project is a MERN app for [Clothes Store](https://github.com/ArielCalisaya/clothes-Store).

 ## Available Scripts